asyncapi/community/docs/styleguide/seo.md

 - **Make them short:** It'll make the links easier for users to comprehend and find the needed tutorial on our website
 - **Use keywords**: Like alt text, effectively adding keywords in the URL would make it easier for Google to find them.
-- **Avoid using special characters and spaces:** Characters like hyphens, numbers, ampersands(&), and spaces can make it difficult for the URL to quickly locate the content you're looking for on our site.
+- **Avoid using special characters and spaces:** Use hyphens (-) instead of underscores (_) to separate words in URLs, as search engines treat hyphens as space.

+Here are some examples of SEO-friendly URLs: